-- A stimuli interface, 0 to 512 bits wide, that allows the user to drive values into the Achronix core logic from Snapshot.
-Stimuli values are specified with the ACE Snapshot GUI and made available before data capture. - Optionally, the data capture can include values before the trigger occurred.
+- Monitor channel capture width of 1 to 4064 bits of data. - Monitor channel capture depth of 512 to 16384 samples of data at the user clock frequency. - Trigger channel width of 1 to 40 bits. - Supports up to three separate sequential trigger conditions.
+Each trigger condition allows for the selection of a subset of the trigger channel, with AND or OR functionality. - Bit-wise support for edge-sensitive (rise/fall) or level-sensitive triggers. - The ACE Snapshot GUI allows specification of trigger conditions and circuit stimuli at runtime. - An optional initial trigger condition, specified in RTL parameters, to allow capture of data immediately after startup, before interaction with the ACE Snapshot GUI. - A stimuli interface, 0 to 512 bits wide, that allows the driving values into the Achronix core logic from Snapshot.
+Stimuli values are specified with the ACE Snapshot GUI and made available before data capture. - Optionally, the data capture can include values prior to the trigger event.
 This "pre-store" amount can be specified in increments of 25% of the depth. - Captured data is saved in a standard VCD waveform file.
-The ACE Snapshot GUI includes a waveform viewer for immediate feedback. - The VCD waveform file includes a timestamp for when the Snapshot was taken. - ACE automatically extracts the names of the monitored signals from the netlist, for easy interpretation of the waveform. - A repetitive trigger mode, in which repeated Snapshots are taken and collected in the same VCD file. - The JTAG interface can be shared with the user design. - A TCL batch/script mode interface is provided via the run_snapshot TCL command
+The ACE Snapshot GUI includes a waveform viewer for immediate feedback. - The VCD waveform file includes a timestamp for when the Snapshot was taken. - ACE automatically extracts the names of the monitored signals from the netlist, for easy interpretation of the waveform. - A repetitive trigger mode, in which repeated Snapshots are taken and collected in the same VCD file. - The JTAG interface can be shared with the user design. - A Tcl batch/script mode interface is provided via the run_snapshot Tcl command.